 Convenience.
 First and foremost has to be the convenience.
 Our system is designed to be intuitive and quick to learn, and you won’t have to waste time setting up any infrastructure before starting your testing.

 Simplicity.
-Our Adaptive Language Processing engine (ALP) takes test cases written in plain English and uses Natural Language Processing to convert them to tests you can run on our Test Cloud.
+Our Natural Language Processing engine takes test cases written in plain English and converts them to tests you can run on our Test Cloud.
 And running tests is equally easy with integrations with all the best-known CI engines.

 Reliability.
 Our service is highly available and dependable because we partner with Google, The last thing you need is for your test infrastructure to suddenly get flaky just before a release!

 Scale.
 We offer load testing at impressive scales.
 You write a single test case and it can run across every browser/OS combination in parallel.
 Moreover, we allow you to test with up to 100,000 simultaneous connections from multiple locations globally.
 This means you will be sure your servers can handle the load.
 Even better, our load tests are based on realistic user sessions using the tests you have defined.